awslabs/aws-sdk-swift/reference/0.x/AWSCodeCommit/CodeCommitClientProtocol.md

 func listBranches(input: ListBranchesInput, completion: @escaping (ClientRuntime.SdkResult<ListBranchesOutputResponse, ListBranchesOutputError>) -> Void)
 ```

-### listPullRequests(input:​completion:​)
+### listPullRequests(input:completion:)

 Returns a list of pull requests for a specified repository.
-The return list can be refined by pull request
-status or pull request author ARN.
+The return list can be refined by pull request status or pull request author ARN.

 ``` swift
 func listPullRequests(input: ListPullRequestsInput, completion: @escaping (ClientRuntime.SdkResult<ListPullRequestsOutputResponse, ListPullRequestsOutputError>) -> Void)
 ```

-### listRepositories(input:​completion:​)
+### listRepositories(input:completion:)

 Gets information about one or more repositories.